Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash for Vikings vs. Bears on NFL Monday Night Football

 The Ben Johnson era begins in Chicago when the former Lions offensive coordinator makes his head coaching debut in an NFC North battle against the Vikings.
 Johnson isn't the only high-profile debut though, with Viking quarterback J.J.
 McCarthy making his first NFL start at quarterback.
 McCarthy, the No. 10 overall pick in the 2024 NFL Draft out of Michigan, missed all of last season with a knee injury.
 This matchup pits a pair of top-10 picks in the 2024 NFL Draft, with top pick Caleb Williams entering his second season.

 The Vikings are 1.5-point favorites in the latest Bears vs. Vikings odds for NFL betting at Fanatics Sportsbook.
-The Vikings are -125 favorites on the money line, with the Bears at +105 underdogs and the over/under is set at 43.5 points.
+The Vikings are -125 favorites on the money line, with the Bears at +105 underdogs, and the over/under is 43.5 points.
 Minnesota won both matchups last season, and the Vikings have won five straight in Chicago.
 Claim $100 in FanCash right here.

 Monday Night Football player props, team props